 In early 2010, Jenkins and I decided to start Great Pyrenees Rescue of Atlanta (GPRA).
 We thought we could rescue about 30 of our brothers and sisters in the first year.
-Well, in just over two years we are approaching the magical number of 500 Gentle Giants saved with the help of over 650 volunteers!
+Well, in just over 3 years we are approaching 600 rescues with over 1,000 volunteers!
 Not bad, huh?
 I got to audition as spokesperson for the group, because as you know, every Great Pyrenees needs a job.
 So while my brother is busy patrolling the perimeter of our yard to make sure our family is safe, I’m going to tell you more about us.

 Great Pyrenees are the southeasts best kept secret.
 We are a magnificent and majestic breed that is one of the best dogs a family can own - we really are.
 We are gentle giants loved by all because we combine two characteristics that are hard to beat.
 First, we are terrific family pets.
 We are lovable and gentle with children - we love them even when they treat us like massive fluff balls!
 Second, and where we differ from most house pets, we are protectors.
 I tend to be the witty observer but my big brother Jenkins is a typical Great Pyrenees and he is amazing as he patrols our property watching for anything unusual.
 He takes his job very seriously.
 Great Pyrenees were bred as working dogs and our "job" in the home is to protect our "family".